bjackman/nas/README.md

   - [x] Ensure that alerts link to the Alertmanager UI correctly
   - [x] Add a homepage with links to all the UIs
 - [ ] Add Samba

+  Servers runs and I can connect to it, but can't write files.
+Turns out the ZFS filesystem is all owned by root.
+So why the fuck does FileBrowser work?
+  Is Docker doing stupid shit?
 - [ ] Back up `system-data` and document how to restore it
 - [ ] Add a Grafana dashboard?
 Maybe it's not that bad.
 - [ ] Check if snapshots are working and try to restore one